-The swamp tour is one of the most touristy activities that you can in New Orleans and you should never pass up to this experience.
-There are many licensed operators that offer swamp tours and do make sure to make a reservation.
+The swamp tour is one of the most touristy activities that you can do in New Orleans and you should never pass up to this experience.
+Many licensed operators offer swamp tours and do make sure to make a reservation.

-This is one of the best tour that can get you close to wildlife in their natural habitat and also learn about the Louisiana bayou.
+This is one of the best tours that can get you close to wildlife in their natural habitat and also learn about the Louisiana Bayou.
 Click here to book a swamp tour here.

 Go on a walking food tour in the French Quarter.
 One of the most popular is this half-day food tour of the French Quarter.

 You’ll be able to expand your palate by trying several Creole and well-known New Orleans dishes such as alligator and even turtle.